Gustav Schröder: Later years

 Still in command of St. Louis, Schröder prepared for another transatlantic voyage, but his passengers were not allowed to board.
 En route, Britain and France had declared war on Nazi Germany.
 Returning from Bermuda, Schröder evaded a Royal Navy blockade and docked at neutral Murmansk.
 With a skeleton crew, he managed to slip past Allied patrols and reached Hamburg on 1 January 1940.
 He was assigned a desk job and never went to sea again.
 After the war, he worked as a writer and tried to sell his story.
 He was released from denazification proceedings on the testimony of some of his surviving Jewish refugee passengers.

 Schröder was married and lived with his family in Hamburg.
 He died in 1959 at the age of 73.

 Honors and tributes

 Schröder received much praise for his actions during the Holocaust, both while he was alive and posthumously.
 In 1957, he was awarded the Order of Merit by the Federal Republic of Germany "for services to the people and the land in the rescue of refugees."
 In March 1993, Yad Vashem honored Schröder with the title of Righteous Among the Nations.
 In 2000, his home town of Hamburg named a street after Schröder and unveiled a detailed plaque at the landing stages.

 In popular culture

 In the 1976 drama film about the St. Louis, Voyage of the Damned, Schröder is played by Swedish-French actor Max von Sydow.

-In the 2017 book Refugee, Schröder is included in the story about a fictional boy (Josef Landau) aboard the St. Louis.
+In the 2017 book Refugee by Alan Gratz, Schröder is included in the story about a fictional boy (Josef Landau) aboard the St. Louis.